nxu/nbrainfuck/README.md

 An Integrated Development Environment for coding in brainfuck language.
 Multiple input sources (binary / text file, direct text input), syntax highlighting, output window, character table.
 Debugger for easier programming: step-by-step debugging, breakpoints ('#' character) and a debug window that shows the instruction pointer, 'The Pointer' and the values of each memory cell.
 The current command is also highlighted in the code editor.
 ###nbrainfuck
 A lightweight brainfuck interpreter.

-Working on
-----------
 ###nbrainloller
 A simple yet powerful brainfuck↔brainloller converter.
 Supports multiple image formats.
 Integrated to BFIDE (importing brainfuck code from and exporting it to image files).

+Working on
+----------
+###nbrainloller - BFIDE integration
+Integrated brainloller export and import of brainfuck source codes.

 To do
 ----------